dapr/samples/twitter-sentiment-processor/README.md

   ./run.sh
   ```

-This will launch Dapr and your application locally.
+This will issue the `dapr run` command to launch Dapr and your application locally.
 Wait for tweets with the word `microsoft` to begin to arrive.
 In the terminal you will see logs from both Dapr and your application.
 As each tweet arrives you will see additional logging information appear.

 You can use a Visual Studio Code [extension](https://marketplace.visualstudio.com/items?itemName=cweijan.vscode-mysql-client2) to view the data in Redis.